 In the spring of 1994, Kypros Markou announced that he would be leaving the BSO to accept a position at Wayne State University in Detroit.
 Once again, the Board of Directors established a Search Committee.
 In the spring of 1995, the BSO Board of Directors announced the appointment of Christopher Confessore as the new Music Director and Principal Conductor.
 Maestro Confessore continues to lead the BSO as well as currently holding the position of Associate Conductor of the Alabama Symphony Orchestra.

-The Administrative Offices of the Brevard Symphony Orchestra are located in a building located at 1500 Highland Avenue, Melbourne.
+The Administrative Offices of the Brevard Symphony Orchestra were located in a building located at 1500 Highland Avenue, Melbourne.
 This structure is known as the Winchester Symphony House and was built in 1886.
-There has been extensive renovation on the building over the years and it is currently listed as a Historical Site for Brevard County and the State of Florida.
+There has been extensive renovation on the building over the years and it is currently listed as a Historical Site for Brevard County.
+Recently, the administrative offices have relocated to 1500 West Eau Gallie Boulevard, Suite A-1, in Melbourne while the Symphony House is under renovation.

 The Brevard Symphony Orchestra is a proud, longstanding, member of the Melbourne Palm Bay Area Chamber of Commerce, Greater Palm Bay Chamber of Commerce, Cocoa Beach Regional Chamber of Commerce, and Titusville Chamber of Commerce.